EUROPEAN FAMILY THERAPY ASSOCIATION

 4.1 The Association is composed of three chambers each one made up of members:

 - The Chamber of National Family Therapy Organisations (NFTO)

 - The Training Institutes’ Chamber (TIC)

-In order to be accepted, the member must meet the criteria and formalities required by the appropriate chamber and be accepted by the «board» of the chamber in question.
-Removal of members is made by resignation or by suspension for a reason agreed by the chamber(s) in question.
+4.2 In order to be accepted, the member(s) must meet the criteria and formalities required by the appropriate chamber and be accepted by the Board of the Chamber in question.
+Removal of members is made by resignation or by suspension for a reason agreed by the Chamber in question.
 A member who has not paid his or her annual membership fee will be deemed to have resigned.
-In the event of exclusion, the member concerned has the right to present his / her defence before a meeting of the general assembly.
+In the event of exclusion, the member concerned has the right to present their defence before a meeting of the General Assembly.

-4.1.
-The Chamber of Individual Members (CIM)
+I. The Chamber of Individual Members (CIM)

 - Candidate members are individuals who are in training and/ or persons lacking the requisite training and/or experience to become ordinary members.

 - Foreign members are ordinary members connected with the systemic field and/or family therapy residing in countries outside Europe and Israel, and other nearby countries.

 - Senior Members are ordinary members who are non-active who will pay a nominal fee.

 - Honorary members are members invited by the association on account of their specific contribution to the field of family therapy.